litmusautomation/mc-gcp-marketplace/README.md

 ```
 ## Deploy The Manufacturing Connect via Google Cloud Marketplace
 After you've created a Kubernetes cluster, you can [deploy the MC from the Google Cloud Marketplace](https://console.cloud.google.com/kubernetes/application(cameo:product/litmus-public/intelligent-manufacturing-connect)).
 Associate your MC purchase with a valid billing account and then follow the on-screen instructions.

+* Clear “Use Internal TCP/UDP LoadBalancer” checkbox.
+This feature is not available in this version

 Once finished, review the post installation steps below.
 ## Post-installation tasks
 ### Change initial credentials (mandatory)